ParallelMaths/parallel/pages/job-ad.md

 You share our passion for equalising opportunities for talented students who may otherwise be left on the margins.
 You are excited to help us figure out how to expand our current offerings to thousands of students worldwide.

 You may not be a ‘techie’ but you are always excited to explore new tools and technologies, particularly when you see the potential for them to enhance the online learning and teaching experience.
-A flavour of the tools we’re currently working with: Calendly, Mailerlite, Open Broadcaster Software, Zoom, Microsoft Teams, Trello, Kahoot!
+A flavour of the tools we’re currently working with: Calendly, Mailerlite, OBS (Open Broadcaster Software), Zoom, Microsoft Teams, Trello, Kahoot!
 In time, you will be expected to be across all of these tools, and will recommend new and improved ways of working.

 You have a maths-based STEM degree and have taught at secondary level, ideally in a school setting (or as a private tutor otherwise), and you can empathise with the need to stretch high-potential students with rich maths content.